stackburner/aiplayground/README.md

 # Welcome

-This is the git repository for the aiplayground project.
+This is the aiplayground for a sentiment classifier trained on a large movie reviews dataset .

 ## Description

-A logistic regression model for sentiment analysis trained on a large reviews dataset.
-Built using Python's sklearn HashingVectorizer framework and brought to you via flask and ajax on an Apache2 WSGI framework.
+This logistic regression model for sentiment analysis uses Python's sklearn HashingVectorizer framework and interacts with you via Flask and Ajax on an Apache2 WSGI framework.
+Most Flask setups are missing the step of deploying the application on a productive Apache2 webserver.
+For that reason I am sharing my setup with you and am looking forward to receiving suggestions / answering questions regarding the configuration.

 ## Live demo